Pseudogout

 Overview

-Pseudogout (SOO-doe-gout) is a form of arthritis characterized by sudden, painful swelling in one or more of the joints.
+Pseudogout (SOO-doe-gout) is a type of arthritis that causes sudden and painful swelling in one or more of the joints.
 Episodes can last for days or weeks.

 It isn't clear why crystals form in joints and cause pseudogout, but the risk increases with age.
-Treatments can help relieve pain and reduce inflammation.
+Treatment options are available to help relieve pain and lessen inflammation.

 Symptoms

-Pseudogout most commonly affects the knees.
+Pseudogout typically affects the knees.
 Less often, it affects the wrists and ankles.
-When a pseudogout attack occurs, the affected joints are usually:
+It also may affect large joints, such as the hips.
+And pseudogout can affect small joints, such as in the fingers and toes.
+When a pseudogout attack occurs, the affected joints typically are:

 When to see a doctor

-Seek medical attention if you have sudden, intense joint pain and swelling.
+Seek medical care if you have sudden, intense joint pain and swelling.

 Causes

-Pseudogout has been linked to the presence of calcium pyrophosphate dihydrate crystals within the affected joint.
-These crystals become more numerous as people age, appearing in nearly half the population older than age 85.
-But most people who have these crystal deposits never develop pseudogout.
-It's not clear why some people have symptoms and others don't.
+Pseudogout has been linked to calcium pyrophosphate dihydrate crystals forming in the joints.
+These crystals become more common as people age, appearing on X-rays in nearly half of those over 85.
+The medical term for this is chondrocalcinosis.
+But most people who have these crystal deposits never develop symptoms of pseudogout.
+It's not clear why some people develop symptoms while others don't.

 Risk factors

-Factors that can increase your risk of pseudogout include:
+Factors that can increase the risk of pseudogout include:

-- Older age.
-The risk of developing pseudogout increases with age.
+- Age.
+The likelihood of pseudogout rises with age.

-- Joint trauma.
+- Joint injury or surgery.
 Trauma to a joint, such as a serious injury or surgery, increases the risk of pseudogout in that joint.

 - Mineral imbalances.
-The risk of pseudogout is higher for people who have excessive calcium or iron in their blood or too little magnesium.
+The risk of pseudogout is higher for people who have too much iron in their blood, called hemochromatosis, or too little magnesium, called hypomagnesemia.

 Complications

-The crystal deposits associated with pseudogout can also cause joint damage, which can mimic the signs and symptoms of osteoarthritis or rheumatoid arthritis.
+The crystal deposits associated with pseudogout can damage joints, causing symptoms similar to those of osteoarthritis or rheumatoid arthritis.

 Diagnosis

-Pseudogout symptoms can mimic those of gout and other types of arthritis, so lab and imaging tests are usually necessary to confirm a diagnosis.
+Pseudogout symptoms are similar to those of gout and other types of arthritis, so lab and imaging tests typically are necessary to confirm a diagnosis.

 Tests

-Blood tests can check for problems with your thyroid and parathyroid glands, as well as for mineral imbalances that have been linked to pseudogout.
+Blood tests assess the function of your thyroid and parathyroid glands.
+And they can find mineral imbalances linked to pseudogout.

-To test the fluid in your affected joint for the presence of crystals, your health care provider may withdraw a sample of the fluid with a needle.
-This procedure is called joint aspiration (arthrocentesis).
+To test the fluid in your affected joint for the presence of crystals, your healthcare professional may withdraw a sample of the fluid with a needle.
+This procedure is called joint aspiration.
+It's also known as arthrocentesis.

-X-rays of your affected joint often can reveal joint damage and crystal deposits in the joint's cartilage.
+X-rays can show joint damage and crystal deposits in the joint's cartilage.

 Treatment